The Ultra-Low Overnight Rate is now available to residential and small business customers.

-The new ultra-low overnight rate, set by the Ontario Energy Board, will be 2.4 cents per kilowatt-hour (kWh), which is 67 per cent lower than the current off-peak rate, in exchange for a higher on-peak rate.
+The new ultra-low overnight rate, set by the Ontario Energy Board, will be 2.8 cents per kilowatt-hour (kWh), which is significantly lower than the current off-peak rate, in exchange for a higher on-peak rate.

 Delivery of this new ultra-low overnight rate is possible as Ontario continues to have abundant clean electricity during overnight hours.
 Shifting electricity use to these hours will allow the province to better leverage Ontario’s clean electricity supply, increasing grid efficiency, resulting in potential capacity cost savings for the electricity system of up to $5.7 million per year, helping to reduce costs for all Ontarians.